tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 Your library code shouldn't live at the top level.
 Create a `library` directory for it.
-In there, make a module with the same name as your package.
+In there, make a file with the same name as your package.
 For this example, it doesn't have to do anything interesting.
-So we're going to have it export a function that simply returns the unit value.
+We're going to make it export a function that returns the unit value.

 {% highlight hs %}
 -- library/Husk.hs